Siamese fighting fish: Colors

 Wild bettas exhibit strong colours only when agitated.
 Over the centuries, breeders have been able to make this coloration permanent, and a wide variety of hues breed true.
-Colours among captive bettas include red, orange, yellow, blue, steel blue, turquoise/green, black, pastel, opaque white, and multi-coloured.
-Recent evidence suggest blue-colored males may show higher levels of aggression than red-colored males.
+Colours among captive bettas include red, orange, yellow, turquoise/green, blue, steel blue, black, opaque white, pastel, and multi-coloured.
+Recent evidence suggests blue-colored males may show higher levels of aggression than red-colored males.
 On the other hand, female bettas may have a preference for red-colored mates as opposed to their blue counterparts.

 The betta's diverse colours are due to different layers of pigmentation in their skin.
 The layers, from deepest within to the outermost, consists of red, yellow, black, iridescent (blue and green), and metallic (not a colour itself, but reacts with the other colours).
 Any combination of these layers can be present, leading to a wide variety of colours within and among bettas.

 The shades of blue, turquoise, and green are slightly iridescent, and can appear to change colour with different lighting conditions or viewing angles; this is because these colours (unlike black or red) are not due to pigments, but created through refraction within a layer of translucent guanine crystals.
-Breeders have also developed different colour patterns such as marble and butterfly, as well as metallic shades like copper, gold, or platinum, which were obtained by crossing B. splendens to other Betta species).
+Breeders have also developed different colour patterns such as marble and butterfly, as well as metallic shades like copper, gold, or platinum, which were obtained by crossing B. splendens to other Betta species.

 Some bettas will change colours throughout their lifetime, a process known as marbling, which is attributed to a transposon, in which a DNA sequence can change its position within a genome, thereby altering a cell.
 Koi bettas have mutated over time and in some case change colours or patterns throughout their lifetime (known as true Koi), due to the defective gene that causes marbling not being repaired in the color layers after some time.